Do you want to have more energy and be more creative?

 What is the Minimum Time to Exercise Daily to Keep Healthy?

-20 minutes is the minimum daily exercise but I would suggest 30-40 minutes.
+20 minutes is the minimum daily exercise, but I would suggest 30-40 minutes.
 However, don’t overdo it.
-Fast walking, easy jog, no panting, walk if you need rest.
+Fast walking, an easy jog, no panting, walk if you need rest.

-During your workday when you feel that you are stuck or just tired go out and walk a little bit.
-After walking you will have more energy, fresh ideas, and generally feel better.
-If you create a habit out of walking, you will reap long-lasting health benefits which include:
+During your workday, when you feel that you are stuck or just tired, go out and walk a little.
+After walking, you will have more energy, fresh ideas, and generally, feel better.
+If you create a habit out of walking for exercise, you will reap long-lasting health benefits which include:

 - reduced the risk of heart disease by 9.3%